EzzioMoreira/certified-kubernetes-administrator-cka/building-cluster/README.md

 # Building a Kubernetes Cluster

-Use this pass-by-pass for building you cluster.
+Use this step by step for building you cluster.

 ## Documentation
 - [Installing kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)